drexed/active_object/README.md

 ```

 **Transform Keys:**
-`transform_keys` and `transform_keys!` a new hash with all keys converted using the block operation.
+`transform_keys` and `transform_keys!` returns a new hash with all keys converted using the block operation.

 ```ruby
 { foo: 'bar', baz: 'boo' }.transform_keys { |k| k.to_s.upcase } #=> { 'FOO' => 'bar', 'BAZ' => 'boo' }
 ```

 **Transform Values:**
-`transform_values` and `transform_values!` a new hash with all values converted using the block operation.
+`transform_values` and `transform_values!` returns a new hash with all values converted using the block operation.

 ```ruby
 { foo: 'bar', baz: 'boo' }.transform_values { |v| v.to_s.upcase } #=> {foo: 'BAR', baz: 'BOO' }